wwiecek/wwiecek.github.io/index.markdown

 layout: home
 ---

-I am a researcher working on applied problems in health, epidemiology, and development economics.
-I am a Consulting Director at [DIL UChicago](https://bfi.uchicago.edu/development-innovation-lab/), working with a recent Nobel prize winner Michael Kremer.
-I also do my own grant-funded research (supported by Emergent Ventures, Open Philantrophy, and Schmidt Futures) and work with various reseach groups.
-In my work I focus on biostats and Bayesian methods.
-See a complete bio on the [About](About) page and recent projects [here](projects).
+This is just a landing page for posts.
+See my complete bio on the [About](About) page.

 ### A few recent posts